Joint pain can make getting a good night’s rest a challenge. These tips will help you regain a sound slumber.

 1. Could your corticosteroid be part of the problem?
 Corticosteroid treatment has been linked to insomnia.
-If you’re struggling to fall asleep, talk to your doctor about altering your medication regimen at bedtime, such as taking an aspirin or a nonsteroidal anti-inflammatory drug (NSAID) instead.
-Corticosteroids aren’t the only spine pain drugs that can interfere with a good night’s rest.
+If you’re struggling to fall asleep, talk to your doctor about altering your medication regimen at bedtime, such as taking an aspirin or a nonsteroidal anti-inflammatory medicine (NSAID) instead.
+Corticosteroids aren’t the only spine pain medications that can interfere with a good night’s rest.

-You can learn more about how medicine impacts sleep in Are Your Back Pain Medications Ruining Your Sleep?
+You can learn more about how medicine impacts sleep in Are Back Pain Medications Disrupting Your Sleep?